liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 What did this journey teach us in the end?

-**Always benchmark with a variety of inputs!** Even if you think your input is definiely the _worst case_ - it's you guessing not knowing.
+**Always benchmark with a variety of inputs!** Even if you think your input is definitely the _worst case_, it's you guessing--not knowing.
 Algorithms and systems often have interesting worst cases.
 The results might surprise you, as they surprised me here.

 Obviously we should have also noticed this slow query earlier by using application performance monitoring.
 Back then there weren't very many good tools for this, and our application had never caused us any problems.
-Now however, there's some great tools out there.
+Now, however, there's some great tools out there.

 So, take your trusty benchmarking tool and remember your inputs.
 Then, you too